dotnet/csharplang/proposals/params-span.md

 The compiler _will reuse the array_ allocated on the stack for implicit arguments to `params ReadOnlySpan<T>` and `params ReadOnlySpan<U>` when there is an identity conversion between element types `T` and `U`.

+The parameter must be `scoped` to ensure there are no aliases to the array that would prevent reusing the array across call sites.

 The array is allocated on the stack regardless of argument length or array element size.
 The array is allocated to the length of the longest `params` argument across all applicable uses for matching `T`.